Gaming

 • Even if developers are unable to provide regular updates to games, players can repurpose existing content into new modes, games, and cosmetics.

-Unity and Epic Games have recognized the potential of UGC by integrating marketplaces with their video game engines where users can share their content.
+Unity have recognized the potential of UGC by integrating marketplaces into their video game engines where users can share their content.
 This trend is likely to continue, with more game developers embracing UGC as an essential part of their marketing strategy and player engagement efforts.

 Implementing UGC in Your Game